thoughtarray/RowsterTowster/README.md

 # RowsterTowster

+## This project is closed
+Rowan has passed away.
+My thoughts are with his family and friends. :broken_heart:

+---

 For details on who Rowan is and why this project exists, please visit the [website](https://thoughtarray.github.io/RowsterTowster/).
 This code repository is simply the public information website.
 There is a swath of technology supporting the actual management of the Minecraft server.

 ## How it works